There are a host of great ways to ruin your chances of selling your home over the holidays.

 3. Schedule a Full House over Your Open House

 All real estate is local.
 In order to make confident real estate decisions, we believe it is important for you to have timely and neighborhood-specific information.
-If you would like more information about ruining your chances of selling your home before New Year’s, our experts at Beverly-Hanks are here to help.
+If you would like more information about ruining your chances of selling your home before New Year’s Day, our experts at Beverly-Hanks are here to help.
 Contact us today to speak with a Beverly-Hanks real estate agent about not selling your Western North Carolina home.